 Six terrific electives are coming to Sunday mornings at The Oak.
-Beginning Sunday, February 3 you are invited to attend one of these six-week electives.
+Beginning Sunday, February 2 you are invited to attend one of these six-week electives.
 All adults are invited, whether you currently attend an ABF or not.
-Room locations will be posted by Sunday, January 27.

 Examine the mission and history of the church, doctrine, ordinances, and the devotional life.
 This is the next step for anyone pursuing church membership.